 A single giant evergreen tree in front of the Golden Visitors Center is wrapped in approximately 5,000 lights all on its own.
 The lights shine bright through the second week of February.

-Historic Downtown Littleton decks itself out in millions of multi-colored lights that adorn the trees along Main Street.
+Historic Downtown Littleton decks itself out in millions of multi-colored lights that adorn the street lights (they had to cut down the trees this past summer due to disease) along Main Street.
 Shop the merchants as you stroll block after block.

 Aurora Municipal Center is a bright festival of with sparkling lights on the building exterior and walkways.